wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 To aid this task, the framework may also allow applications to expose its internal data flow and data requirement using specialized languages or program analysis.
 Those that require large amount of data transfers could be automatically recognized and then deployed, essentially turning it into a "code-shipping architecture".
+Second, serverless platforms should support heterogeneous hardware, and enable serverless functions to explicitly request for these hardware, and make scheduling decisions accordingly.
+Similar to the previous proposal, the requirement can also be implicitly derived from program behavior via analysis.